cflurin/homebridge-websocket/README.md

 {topic: "set", payload: {"name": "flex_lamp", "characteristic": "On", "value": true}}
 ```

-**set: Node-RED websocket input**
+**get: Node-RED websocket input**

 ```sh
 {topic: "get", payload: {"name": "flex_lamp", "characteristic": "On"}}
 ```

-When Node-RED receives a get topic it should send a callback with the value.
+When Node-RED receives a `get` topic it should send a callback with the value.

 **callback: Node-RED websocket output**